 Every day, our school community comes together for Collective Worship.
 As a Church of England school, our Collective Worship is centred on Christianity and our core Christian Values:

 We encourage children to regard Collective Worship as a period of calm, respectful reflection: to be quiet and thoughtful, to listen carefully to the leader and to participate in prayer and hymns.
 We create a peaceful atmosphere by using music and candles and other elements that act as a focal point for the attention of the children.

 Every day, a different member of staff or clergy leads our collective worship:

 - Monday worship is led by our Acting Head of School.

-- Tuesday’s Praise and Reflection is where the school joins together to celebrate through music and singing.
-It is led by Mrs Myers, our music leader, and Mrs Leigh, one of our senior teachers.
+- Tuesday’s is Praise and Reflection is where the school joins together to celebrate through music and singing.